eosook/game-recommend/Capstone Proposal.md

 ### Problem

 With so many games to choose from these days, it can be time consuming finding a new game to you would like to play.
 This site makes it quick and easy to find game recommendations based on what you enjoy.
-People also

 ### User Profile